Zhangxinyue2002/ISDN3000C_Lab09_template/questions.md

 ### Question 1
 **What is the purpose of the `@app.route('/health')` decorator in the code?**

-The `@app.route('/health')` decorator maps the URL path `/health` to the `health_check()` function.
-When a user or monitoring system visits `http://127.0.0.1:5000/health`, Flask will execute the `health_check()` function and return "Server is running!" with a 200 status code.
-This endpoint is commonly used for health monitoring and to verify that the server is operational.
+The `@app.route('/health')` part basically tells Flask "hey, when someone goes to /health, run this function".
+So when you open `http://127.0.0.1:5000/health` in your browser, it just shows "Server is running" to let you know everything's working.
+It's like a quick way to check if your server is alive or not.

 ---

 ### Question 2
 **In Jinja2, what is the difference between `{{ my_variable }}` and `{% for item in my_list %}`?**

-- `{{ my_variable }}` is used to **output/print** the value of a variable or expression directly into the HTML.
-It evaluates the expression and displays the result.
+- `{{ my_variable }}` - This one just prints out whatever is in the variable right onto the page.
+Like if my_variable is "Hello", it'll show "Hello" in the HTML.

-- `{% for item in my_list %}` is a **control flow statement** used for logic operations like loops, conditionals, and blocks.
-It does not directly output content but controls the structure and flow of the template.
-The `{% %}` syntax is used for statements like `for`, `if`, `endif`, `endfor`, etc.
+- `{% for item in my_list %}` - This is for doing loops and if statements and stuff like that.
+It doesn't print anything by itself, it just controls what happens.
+You need to close it with `{% endfor %}` too.

+Basically, double curly braces `{{ }}` = print stuff, and curly-percent `{% %}` = do programming logic stuff.

 ---

 ### Question 3
 **In `app.py`, why is it important to use `(?, ?)` and pass the variables as a tuple in the `conn.execute()` command instead of using f-strings to put the variables directly into the SQL string?
 What is this technique called?**

-Using `(?, ?)` with parameters passed as a tuple is called **parameterized queries** or **prepared statements**.
-This technique is critical for preventing **SQL injection attacks**.

-If we used f-strings like `f"INSERT INTO messages (name, message) VALUES ('{name}', '{message}')"`, a malicious user could input SQL code (e.g., `'; DROP TABLE messages; --`) that would be executed directly against the database, potentially destroying data or compromising security.
-Parameterized queries ensure that user input is treated as data, not executable code, by properly escaping special characters.
+This is called "parameterized queries" and it's super important for security!

+If I just put the variables directly into the SQL string like `f"INSERT INTO messages (name, message) VALUES ('{name}', '{message}')"`, someone could type in weird SQL code and mess up my database.
+Like they could literally delete my whole messages table if they wanted to!
+That's called SQL injection and it's really bad.

+Using the `?` placeholders and passing values separately keeps the user input safe because it treats everything as just text data, not code that could run.

 ---

 ### Question 4
 **What is the purpose of `event.preventDefault()` in the JavaScript code?
 What would happen if you removed that line?**

-`event.preventDefault()` prevents the browser's default form submission behavior, which would normally cause a full page reload and send the form data via a traditional HTTP POST request.
+`event.preventDefault()` stops the form from doing its normal thing, which is refreshing the whole page when you click submit.

-If you removed `event.preventDefault()`, the form would submit normally (reloading the page) AND the JavaScript fetch request would also execute, resulting in duplicate submissions to the server.
-The AJAX functionality would be broken because the page would reload before the JavaScript could handle the response properly.
+If I removed it, the page would reload AND my JavaScript code would also try to send the message at the same time.
+So basically the message would get sent twice, and the page would refresh so fast that my JavaScript wouldn't even get a chance to show if it worked or not.
+The whole AJAX thing wouldn't work properly.

 ---